chihyao0113/Coursera_Getting_And_Cleaning_Data/Codebook.md

-##The Code Book
+#The Code Book
-Following is the codebook of the column names in the merged data set.
+#Following is the codebook of the column names in the merged data set.

- The line begin with "t": denote signal in time domain, where the signal are the physical quantities measured.
+###The line begin with "t": denote signal in time domain, where the signal are the physical quantities measured.
- The line begin with "f": denote signal in freq domain, where the signal are the physical quantities transformed by FFT.
+###The line begin with "f": denote signal in freq domain, where the signal are the physical quantities transformed by FFT.
- The line begin with "angle":denot the angle between two vectors
+###The line begin with "angle":denot the angle between two vectors

- The meaning of words after "t", "f", and "angle" are listed below
+##The meaning of words after "t", "f", and "angle" are listed below.
- body: denote the physical quantity contributed by subject
+###Body: denote the physical quantity contributed by subject
- gravity: denote the physical quantity contributed by gravity
+###Gravity: denote the physical quantity contributed by gravity

- The words behind "body and "gravity" is the linear and angular realted physical quantities.
+##The words behind "body and "gravity" is the linear and angular realted physical quantities.
- acc: linear acclearation
+###acc: linear acclearation
- accjerk:jerk of linear acclearation
+###accjerk:jerk of linear acclearation
- accmag: magnatude of the
+###accmag: magnatude of the

- gyro: angular velocity
+###gyro: angular velocity
- gyrojerk: jerk of velocity
+###gyrojerk: jerk of velocity
- gyromag: magnitude of the angular velocity
+###gyromag: magnitude of the angular velocity

- The final code is the statistis like of the previous quantity
+##The final code is the statistics like of the previous quantity
- mean: mean value of the physical quantities
+###mean: mean value of the physical quantities
- std: standard deviation value of the physical value
+###std: standard deviation value of the physical value

- x,y,z: denote the 3-axis
+###x,y,z: denote the 3-axis

- with the above code book, you could know what each variable represent in the tidy.txt files.
+##With the above code book, you could know what each variable represent in the tidy.txt files.

   [1] "tbodyaccmeanx"                      "tbodyaccmeany"
   [3] "tbodyaccmeanz"                      "tbodyaccstdx"